HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Experiments

 \subsection{ShapeNet}

 We show full metrics for the ShapeNet dataset in Tables \ref{tab:shapenet_surface_metrics}, \ref{tab:shapenet_distance_metrics}, and \ref{tab:shapenet_distance_metrics_near_surface}.
-We compare our method with the state-of-the-art methods, including SAL \cite{atzmon2020sal}, SIREN without normalization \cite{sitzmann2020implicit}, DiGS \cite{ben2022digs}, and StEik \cite{yang2023steik}.
+We compare our method with the state-of-the-art methods, including SAL~\cite{atzmon2020sal}, SIREN without normalization~\cite{sitzmann2020implicit}, Neural-Singular-Hessian~\cite{wang2023neural}, Neural-Pull~\cite{ma2020neural}, DiGS~\cite{ben2022digs}, and StEik~\cite{yang2023steik}.
 Our method outperforms all other methods in terms of surface reconstruction metrics, including IoU, Chamfer distance, and Hausdorff distance.
-In terms of distance query metrics, our method achieves the best performance in terms of RMSE, MAE, and SMAPE.
-In the near-surface region, our method also outperforms other methods in terms of RMSE, MAE, and SMAPE.
+In terms of distance query metrics, our method achieves near-top performance across RMSE, MAE, and SMAPE.

+Notably, in near-surface regions, our approach outperforms all other methods, including SAL~\cite{atzmon2020sal} and Neural-Singular-Hessian~\cite{wang2023neural}, across these metrics.
+As discussed in the main text, while approximating the SDF using the closest point information may be reasonably accurate for distant regions, it proves inadequate for near-surface regions.
+This limitation is particularly critical for sphere tracing—one of the most important applications of SDF—as it heavily relies on accurate field values in near-surface regions due to the high density of queries in these areas.

+In contrast, as we introduced at the end of \Cref{sec:bg}, after the neural network interpolates these points due to spectral bias~\cite{Rahaman:2019:SBN}, our loss remains effective in faithfully capturing the distance to the interpolated surface.
+Our experiments on sphere tracing further substantiate this claim, demonstrating the infeasibility of approximating the SDF using only the closest point information and highlighting the superiority of our proposed model.

 Our test region is defined in the same way as in DiGS and StEik.
 Both methods rescaled the circumscribed sphere centered at the geometric center of a point cloud to a unit sphere and designated the circumscribed cube $[-1,1]^3$ as their test region.
 We evaluate our results within the exact same coordinate system.
 During training, however, we rescale the point cloud to achieve an adaptive $\lambda$ described in the main text.